JusticeRage/Manalyze/docs/obtaining-manalyze.rst

     make
     cd bin && ./manalyze --version

 If everything went well, the tool's version should be displayed.
-Otherwise, look for error messages during the build process and get in touch with the maintainer to request help!
+Otherwise, jump to the `Troubleshooting`_ section below or look for error messages during the build process and get in touch with the maintainer to request help!

 ..
 TIP:: You can enable debug builds with the following command: ``cmake . -DDebug=ON``